Edward Augustus Bowles: Myddelton House

-The garden at Myddelton House, which has been subject to considerable renovation in the early 21st century, is open to the public and contains a museum dedicated to Bowles' life and work.
+The garden at Myddelton House, which has been subject to considerable renovation in the early 21st century, is open to the public and contains a museum dedicated to Bowles's life and work.
 Many of the features that he created remain, including the rock garden (though this is now largely wild), the wisteria that he planted across a bridge that once crossed the New River, and his so-called "lunatic asylum" of horticultural oddities, such as the corkscrew hazel (Corylus avellana 'Contorta'), that he developed after abandoning plans to construct a Japanese garden.
 The old Enfield market cross was salvaged to become the centrepiece of the rose garden, while two lead ostriches, dating from 1724, that once stood beside the wisteria bridge, have been restored after years of vandalism and are now housed in the museum.
-On one of the walls overlooking the kitchen garden, Bowles' initials that he carved in 1887 can still be seen.
+On one of the walls overlooking the kitchen garden, Bowles's initials that he carved in 1887 can still be seen.

 Two clumps have been maintained of the highly invasive Japanese knot weed, whose architectural qualities Bowles admired.
 Bowles also grew a gigantic gunnera, which flourished at Myddelton despite its hard water and dry, gravelly soil, and dwarfed a schoolgirl named Miss Malby whom Bowles photographed beside it in 1927.
 More generally, he had an eye for unusual and uncommon plants, one of his favourites being yellowroot (Xanthorhiza simplicissima), which is rarely grown in British gardens, but whose "quaint beauty" he appreciated.
-Among Bowles' methods of pest control was to go out at night with a torch and a hatpin to eradicate slugs.
+Among Bowles's methods of pest control was to go out at night with a torch and a hatpin to eradicate slugs.

 Visitors and horticultural contacts

 Bowles received many distinguished visitors from the gardening world: for example, the great planting designer Gertrude Jekyll came to Myddelton twice in 1910, while Bowles was a guest at Jekyll's Munstead Wood.
 An article in the Gardener's Magazine in 1910 observed "it would be difficult to imagine anything more delightful, floriculturally speaking, than to spend an hour or so with Mr. Bowles."
-A so-called "tulip tea" was held annually at Myddelton to celebrate Bowles' birthday in early May.
+A so-called "tulip tea" was held annually at Myddelton to celebrate Bowles's birthday in early May.
 This usually coincided with the flowering of beds along his Tulip Terrace, which, given the tulip's decline in popularity since its mid-Victorian heyday, made him one of what he described in 1914, with reference to fellow devotees, as the "noble little band who keep up its cultivation [and] are doing a great work for future gardeners".